kl9797/Applied-machine-learning-in-python/README.md

-# Applied-machine-learning-in-python
+# Machine learning in Bioinformatics
-Assignments and quizzes
+Assignments and projects